YosefLab/BedOverlapsDB/README.md

+## Common Tasks

-Note: I need to check over these and make sure they are 100% correct.
+**Note: I need to check over these and make sure they are 100% correct.** For now, I have put short descriptions of how the program calculates these.

 <a name="bed_overlap"></a>